 Step 4: Restart the affected device and connect the USB to it.
 Initiate the setup and follow the prompts to install a new setup for windows 10.

 If none of the methods work to fix the grub rescue error, the only way left is to replace the hard drive, because in this case, the hard drive is damaged that is causing the grub startup issues.
 Replacing the drive is the only good option.

 In case you want to rehabilitate your device and want to avoid grub startup errors, then follow the steps:

-Step 2: Always reinstall the new system to original partition.
+Step 2: Always reinstall the new system to the original partition.

-Step 3: Do not attempt to restore the old version of Ubuntu system.
+Step 3: Do not attempt to restore the old version of the Ubuntu system.

 If you are dealing with the no such partition grub rescue error, for sure it is because of the issues related to the operating system.
 Using the dual operating systems, change made to any one of them can cause the grub startup error.
 Mostly it is because of changes linked to Ubuntu OS.
 Deleting, resizing, merging, reinstalling, and shifting to an older version of the operating system can cause the grub rescue error.
 This article explained the reasons behind the error as well as the appropriate solutions to fix the error.
 Some of the suggestions are also listed on the bottom to avoid any future consequences that could lead to grub error.